-^a uncesto"

-Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision

-The universal offer to all children and YP

-Î

-In the classroom, all our pupils are encouraged to develop independent learning strategies and self-help skills before seeking adult for help.
-These include: Peer to peer support Sourcing classroom resources Selecting and using a range of appropriate tools Developing thinking and problemsolving skills Resources are available in all classrooms and equipment can be easily accessed by all to aid independence.
-These include: Word/sound mats Hundred squares/number lines Maths resources Talk tins Coloured overlays where appropriate Pencil grips where appropriate Where Learning Support Assistants are in the classroom, they facilitate independence.
-Our pupils have personalised equipment to help them to learn, such as talking tins, overlays and timers.
-Our pupils have access to the following if appropriate: Differentiated resources Visual timetables Personalised task cards Prompt cards Time out systems Visuals Now / Next boards Ear defenders Individual workstations Where appropriate, LSA's who work 1:1 with our pupils encouraging them to be very specific about what they need help with and what they have already done to find help themselves.
-We encourage the use of: Peer to peer support Learning areas Specialised resources Self-checking Use of highly differentiated toolkits etc. We will ensure that our pupils who require a high amount of 1:1 support will have that support delivered by a number of different adults throughout the day/week.
-This will ensure our pupils build resilience and self-coping strategies to enable them to cope when and if a key LSA or their teacher is absent.
-A range of personalised resources will be

-Word BanksToolkits available to support our pupils, such as: o Personalised visual timetables

-Target books Now and next planning boards

-- Visual timetables are on display in classrooms to aid independence. - All children have access to our Whole School Positive Behaviour System and staff are trained in and implement de-escalation strategies throughout the school. - Technology is available to aid independence. - Residential trips in Year 5 and 6 challenge and encourage the development of ageappropriate self-help skills. - Adults are aware that children who are emotionally healthy are more able to develop self-help skills and independence.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP + In the classroom, all our pupils are Where Learning Support Assistants are in Where appropriate, LSA's who work 1:1 encouraged to develop independent the classroom, they facilitate with our pupils encouraging them to be very specific about what they need help learning strategies and self-help skills independence. before seeking adult help.
+These include: Our pupils have personalised equipment with and what they have already done to • Peer to peer support find help themselves.
+We encourage the to help them to learn, such as talking tins, Sourcing classroom resources use of: overlays and timers. • Selecting and using a range of Peer to peer support Our pupils have access to the following if 0 appropriate tools Learning areas appropriate: 0 • Developing thinking and problem-Specialised resources • Adapted resources 0 solving skills Self-checking Visual timetables 0 Resources are available in all classrooms Use of highly differentiated Personalised task cards • 0 and equipment can be easily accessed by toolkits etc. Prompt cards 0 all to aid independence.
+These include: We will ensure that our pupils who Time out systems • Word/sound mats require a high amount of 1:1 support will Visuals 0 Hundred squares/number lines Now / Next boards have that support delivered by a number Maths resources Ear defenders of different adults throughout the 0 0 day/week.
+This will ensure our pupils Talk tins Individual workstations 0 \bigcirc • Coloured overlays where build resilience and self-coping strategies Fiddle toys as required 0 to enable them to cope when and if a key Wobble/sensory cushions appropriate 0 Pencil grips where appropriate LSA or their teacher is absent.
+0 Word Banks A range of personalised resources will be 0 Toolkits available to support our pupils, such as: 0 Target books • Personalised visual timetables 0 Visual timetables are on display in class-• Now and next planning boards rooms to aid independence.
+All children have access to our Whole School Positive Behaviour System and staff are trained in and implement de-escalation strategies throughout the school.
+Technology is available to aid independence.
+Residential trips in Year 5 and 6 challenge and encourage the development of age- appropriate self-help skills.
+Adults are aware that children who are emotionally healthy are more able to develop self-help skills and independence.
+Task cards Communication Prompts / visuals Individual workstations (in and out of class, if appropriate) TEACCH activities Social Stories Individual behaviour support plans Health care plans Intimate Care Plans Risk assessments Individual Provision Maps Sensory Diet Personalised integration plans Tools, furniture adapted to need One-Page Profiles -- ---

-- Task cards

-- Communication Prompts / visuals

-- Individual workstations (in and out of class, if appropriate)

-- o Individual behaviour support plans

-- Health care plans

-- Intimate Care Plans

-- Risk assessments

-- Individual Provision Maps

-- Sensory Diet

-- o Personalised integration plans

-- Tools, furniture adapted to need

-- One-Page Profiles